kumi-minh-nguyen/nginx-adc-hol-2024/part3/task_01/readme.txt

 kubectl apply -f jobs.yaml
 kubectl apply -f main.yaml

-# Go to MicroK8s component, open the Access dropdown list, choose Firefox
+# From JumpHost component, open Firefox and type this in the address bar

 # The get-job REST api is running as a nodeport service:
 http://10.1.1.11:30020/